likemaq/adakar/Readme.md

 Adakar

-A tool used to search for any word lower case or upper case like "the, The or THE" over http connection. by sunny79979
+A tool used to search for any word lower case or upper case like "the, The or THE" over http connection and tell how many times that number has repeated. by sunny79979

 Usage: